SNarendranS/Chronicle-Zoom-Online-News-Portal/README.md

 # ChronicleZoom

 ChronicleZoom is an online news portal developed using the MERN stack (MongoDB, Express.js, React, Node.js).
-It allows publishers to post articles and advertisements, while users can read, search, view news by genre, and comment on articles.
+It allows publishers to post articles, while users can read, search, view news by genre, and comment on articles.

 ## Features